 Congo’s $14.8 billion economy has expanded since the end of nearly a decade of civil war in 2003 and is forecast to grow 8.2 percent next year compared with an estimated 7.2 percent this year, according to the IMF.
 The country produces about 4 percent of the world’s copper and nearly half its cobalt, and has deposits of gold, diamonds and tin.

-While investment from global mining and commodity-trading companies like ENRC, Freeport-McMoRan Copper & Gold Inc. (FCX) and Glencore International Plc (GLEN) boosted copper production to more than 500,000 metric tons last year, Congo remains near the bottom of Transparency International’s Corruption Perceptions Index and the United Nations Development Programme ranked it the least-developed country in the world last year.
+While investment from global mining and commodity-trading companies like ENRC, Freeport-McMoRan Copper & Gold Inc. (FCX:US) and Glencore International Plc (GLEN) boosted copper production to more than 500,000 metric tons last year, Congo remains near the bottom of Transparency International’s Corruption Perceptions Index and the United Nations Development Programme ranked it the least-developed country in the world last year.

 About $225 million in disbursements remain outstanding from the IMF program, which is set to end Dec.
 10 if the extension isn’t granted, Melhado said.
 The funds from the IMF loan will be used to shore up Congo’s foreign-exchange reserves.